165. The Carpenter under the Bed

-The carpenter suspected his wife was unfaithful.
-He hid under the bed and waited.
+The carpenter suspected his wife was unfaithful, so he hid under the bed and waited.

 The wife thought he was gone and invited her lover to come.